hafizkashifdev/web_data_scraper/README.markdown

 [![License](https://img.shields.io/badge/License-MIT-yellow)](LICENSE)
 [![SPADocScraper](https://img.shields.io/badge/Repo-SPADocScraper-blue)](https://github.com/your-username/SPADocScraper)

 Welcome to **SPADocScraper**, a robust Node.js tool powered by Puppeteer to scrape clean API documentation from single-page applications (SPAs).
-Designed for efficiency, it extracts content like code snippets, tables, and headings from sites like `https://developer.obiebank-sbx.banfico.io`, while removing unwanted navigation menus (e.g., "Home," "Accounts API").
+Designed for efficiency, it extracts content like code snippets, tables, and headings from sites such as `https://developer.obiebank-sbx.banfico.io`, while removing unwanted navigation menus (e.g., "Home," "Accounts API").
 Driven by an Excel file (`links_with_page_names.xlsx`), it uses client-side routing to minimize HTTP requests and saves results as HTML files.
 Whether you're archiving API docs or building offline references, SPADocScraper is your go-to solution! 🚀

 ## Table of Contents
 - [Project Overview](#project-overview)